aus10powell/aus10powell.github.io/_posts/2023-03-15-twitter-accounts.markdown

     * Successfully tested a hosted app as a RESTful API endpoint for all the trained GPT2 models.
 Main positive take-away from this is that the file requirements
     * Learned that HuggingFace Spaces doesn't allow function call to pass through URLs with their free space...or at least it is difficult to.
 Using a POST request is better.
   * TODO:
+    * Investigate as to whether there is a app structure that can be flexible in deployment to either Azure or Huggingface spaces

+* 05/08/23
+  * TODO:
     * Test whether the app can be hit with a RESTful call from another hosted site...on hugginface I suppose
-    * Investigate as to whether there is a app structure that can be flexible in deployment to either Azure or Huggingface spaces
+  * COMPLETED